tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 .. image:: mexico/mx_mo_01.png
    :align: center
-   :alt: Installation of the Mexican localization module in Odoo Apps
+   :alt: Installation of the Mexican localization module in CoquiAPPs Apps

 .. note::
-   If you created the database from `www.odoo.com <https://coqui.cloud>`_ and chose "Mexico" as the country when creating your account, some of the Mexican localization modules will have been installed automatically.
+   If you created the database from `www.CoquiAPPs.com <https://coqui.cloud>`_ and chose "Mexico" as the country when creating your account, some of the Mexican localization modules will have been installed automatically.
 In that case we observe that some modules have a button that says "Install", while others will instead have a label that says "Installed".